pluralsight/guides/in-review/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 driver.findElement(By.xpath("/html/body/div[1]/img[2]"));
 ```

-However, this is not really recommended since one change in a part of the path can break the entire expression.
+However, using absolute paths is not recommended since a single change in a part of the path can break the entire expression.
+It's better to use **relative** paths.

-It's better to use *relative* paths, by getting first the closest parent and then the child element, for example:
+Create a relative path by getting first the closest parent and then the child element, for example:

 ```java
 WebElement div = driver.findElement(By.className("container"));